One-week Northern Europe by train itinerary

 Or hire a bike and explore some of the city neighbourhoods away from the crowds, like cool De Pijp and the Albert Cuyp Markt, or Amsterdam-Noord with its redeveloped industrial buildings which are home to the EYE Film Insititute and NDSM Wharf.

-Where to stay in Amsterdam: Dutch brand citizenM are known for their colourful style and quirky décor, with affordable city centre rooms.
+Where to stay in Amsterdam: Dutch brand citizenM are known for their colourful style and quirky décor.
 Their Amstel Amsterdam* hotel is on the edge of the canal ring.
-They only have one category of compact but comfortable room, and there’s also a communal lounge, café and bar plus free bike hire for guests.
+It only has one category of room with king-sized beds, plus a lounge, café and bar.

 Day 2: Amsterdam > Bruges

 The next morning, take an early train across the border into Belgium and the pretty city of Bruges with its canals, cobbled streets and medieval towers.
-Amsterdam to Bruges takes 3 hours 15 minutes – catch the 08.15 high-speed Thalys train from Amsterdam to Brussels Midi, then change onto the 10.29 InterCity train which arrives in Bruges at 11.30.
+The journey takes just over 3 hours – catch the 08.10 high-speed Eurostar train from Amsterdam Centraal to Brussels Midi, then change onto the 10.29 InterCity train which arrives in Bruges at 11.26.

 Spend the afternoon exploring Bruges.
 Visit the historic Grote Markt (market square) and climb to the top of the 13th-century Belfort belfry tower’s 366 spiral stairs for panoramic views out across the city rooftops.
 Or you can take a horse and carriage ride around the old town and check out Belgian and Flemish artworks at the Groeningemuseum.

 Bruges is famous for its beer and chocolate.
-If the first takes your fancy then visit De Halve Maan for a brewery tour and beer-inspired lunch, and try some of the ‘t Brugs Beertje pub’s 300 different Belgian beers.
-Or if you prefer chocolate then the Choco-Story* tells the story of chocolate-making, and you can taste quirky flavour combos at The Chocolate Line.
+If the first takes your fancy, visit De Halve Maan for a brewery tour and beer-inspired lunch, and try some of the ‘t Brugs Beertje pub’s 300 different Belgian beers.
+Or if you prefer chocolate, Choco-Story* tells the story of chocolate-making, and you can taste quirky flavour combos at The Chocolate Line.

 Where to stay in Bruges: Bariseele B&B* is located 10 minutes from the Grote Markt.
 It has three large en-suite rooms which each have a kitchenette with fridge, coffee maker, microwave and toaster.
 Rates include a tasty continental breakfast which can be served in your room.
 And it’s been certified by the eco-friendly Green Key scheme.